zonneplan/KiBot/README.md

     - **`options`**: [dict] Options for the `info` output.
       * Valid keys:
         - **`output`**: [string='%f-%i%I%v.%x'] Filename for the output (%i=info, %x=txt).
 Affected by global options.
+        - `environment`: [string='names'] [names,none,full] List environment variables.
+                         IMPORTANT: Don't use `full` unless you know you are not leaking sensitive information.
     - `category`: [string|list(string)=''] The category for this output.
 If not specified an internally defined category is used.
                   Categories looks like file system paths, i.e. PCB/fabrication/gerber.
     - `disable_run_by_default`: [string|boolean] Use it to disable the `run_by_default` status of other output.